thanks for the visit.

 This should give you some idea of what is really needed to do your engine right, no matter who builds it.

-In summary; "I" build a 2013 engine, not a 1975 one.
+In summary; "I" build a 2014 engine, not a 1970's motor.
 I'm not real interested in anything less than what I present to you.

 So, if you want me to do your engine, I expect you to call some/all of the references I send you, to get an idea of who I am and how I work.